amilo/auralfabric/README.md

 # auralfabric

-repository for the aural fabric bela code.
+Repository for the aural fabric bela code.
 Extended version.

-Download the project.
+Download or clone the git folder.

 Download the recordings at https://freesound.org/people/vertex_wave/packs/25301/